Moiz-jawad/PixiFusion/WARP.md

 ### Background removal: `removeBg.js`

 - Exports `removeBackgroundAI(inputPath, outputPath)` which:
-  - Reads the input image, sends it to the Replicate API (`cjwbw/rembg` model) using a base64 data URL.
+  - Uses the official `replicate` Node.js client with the `cjwbw/rembg` model (version ID configured in `config/replicateConfig.js`).
-  - Polls the prediction endpoint until completion or failure.
+  - Streams the uploaded image from disk into the Replicate prediction.
-  - Downloads the processed image from the returned URL and writes it to `outputPath`.
+  - Receives a file-like output from Replicate and writes it directly to `outputPath`.
 - Depends on `REPLICATE_API_TOKEN` for authentication.
-- Internally uses file I/O and HTTP requests; if you modify this file, ensure required imports (`fs`, `fetch` or an HTTP client, etc.) are present and compatible with Node ESM.
+- If you modify this file, keep the `Replicate` client usage and model identifier in sync with any changes you make to Replicate configuration.

 ### Image upscaling & enhancement: `upscale.js`